X200L/MarketLog/README.md

 The system needs the following python libraries to run:

-- Flask
+- flask
-- OpenCV
+- opencv-python
 - numpy
+- pillow
-- PIL
+- cryptography